vpeter1119/vpeter1119/README.md

 - Documentation (General principles as well as various tools for editing xml-based documents)

 # 📘 What I'm currently practicing / learning
-- React
+- Swagger (OpenAPI)
-- Testing with jest
+- Unit testing with Jest
 - CD/CI
 - Creating 3D models and materials with Blender